 The local group at KTH is made up of around 50 active volunteers consisting of students, PhDs, and researchers.
 We work closely with the other 10 local groups around Sweden that make up the national organization.

 At KTH, our core work is the International Projects, but we organize monthly lunch lectures, workshops or case solving events, some of them focussing on The Reflective Engineer.
 We also run the Inspire Youth Workshops, the aim of which is to inspire young minds to take up science and engineering fields.

 Do you want to get involved?
 GOOD NEWS!

-We have three vacant positions in the Management Team for the academic Year 2019/20!
+We have currently are looking for volunteers for the academic Year 2019/20!
 Check them out and do APPLY!
 We are looking forward to reading your application!

 Instead if you have an idea that you would like to implement and is in need of assistance, you can always contact our Head of Project Incubation.